-Originally published in The Polis (Medium) on 11/25/24
+An earlier version was published in The Polis on Medium.com on 11/25/24

 I’m going out of fashion, it seems, becoming a cultural dinosaur hankering back to the good old days — to me, the 1960’s — when it seemed we’d finally as a country owned up to our racist, misogynistic, and xenophobic past.
-It’s not that we believed those social defects were solved back then, only that we were on a path to finally tackle them, rather than denying them or wishing them away.
+It’s not that we believed those social defects were solved back then, only that we were on a path to finally tackle them, rather than denying or wishing them away.
 We’d believed the country had actually made a good start with Lincoln and Emancipation (1863), followed by the Statue of Liberty (1886) welcoming the world’s ‘wretched refuse,’ and then cinched it by granting suffrage to women (1921) and American Indians (1924).

 My Republican friends contend that the 1960’s with its bright light on disadvantaged segments of the population created social disruption and took us out of the comparative calm and cultural discipline of the 1950’s.
-The 60’s turned society chaotic, they said and ushered in an era of disruptive identity politics.
+The 60’s turned society chaotic, they say, and ushered in an era of disruptive identity politics.
 And as much as they’re right about the turmoil, they are certainly wrong in thinking the problems were going to heal themselves.
 They decidedly were not going to do so because without a spur we would only glue down the exclusionary behaviors and beliefs of the majority.

 But in rejecting the argument that the circumstances of birth or upbringing or accident were valid justifications for mistreatment, disadvantaged groups one by one said “No, we don’t accept those premises.”
 Recall gay people’s motto retaliating against the neglect of their essential humanity during the AIDS epidemic: ‘We’re here, we’re queer.
 Get used to it.’
-Substitute any other group in the phrase and it could be as serviceable a motto as ‘with liberty and justice for all.’
+Substitute any other group in the phrase and it could be as serviceable a motto as ‘With liberty and justice for all.’

-American has been all self-congratulatory for being a ‘melting pot,’ even as far back as the late 1700’s, though that phrase didn’t make it into our civics texts as a tenet of our essential character until the early 20th century.
-It really never was true though.
-Every group who came voluntarily or under force into our country had to pass a gauntlet of mistrust and unease until they proved their bona fides to a doubting population.
+Every group who came voluntarily or under force into our country had to pass a gauntlet of mistrust until they proved their bona fides to a doubting population.
 This was true for Catholics, Jews, Chinese, Irish, Italians, Polish, Mexicans.
 Even American Indians, indigenous as they are to this land, have been stigmatized and ‘outsourced’ to the unproductive margins of accepted society.
-And then there is the history of Black people brought into the country as slaves, who when they had outlived their economic usefulness to slaveholders were urged and propositioned to go back where they came from, typically places they had never been.
+And there is, of course, the history of Black people brought into the country as slaves, who when they had outlived their economic usefulness to slaveholders were urged and propositioned to go back where they came from, typically places they had never been.
 Not exactly a melting pot, except in the sense that being in a melting pot can’t be that comfortable.
 It’s hot and stifling in there.

 The 1960’s showed the power of dissent.
 It wasn’t always gentle; it was more often disruptive.
-But what the 60’’s did was give various disadvantaged groups voice and visibility, both essential to showing their strength and determination to be included among the privileged in our society.
+But what the 60’s did was give various disadvantaged groups voice and visibility, both essential to showing their strength and determination to be included among the privileged in our society.
 Instead the truly privileged cried about the disadvantage they now felt in having to make concessions to those who they still believed weren’t as good as they were and likely never would be as good.
 These are the people, still with us today, who bemoan the fact of our society fracturing and siloing into so many special interest, identity groups that we’ve lost what was integral to keeping the society together.
 And so the ultimate push-back, the MAGA movement — make America great again, meaning I suppose take us back to the years akin to the 1950’s, certainly predating the 1960’s.

 MAGA via its Napoleon, Donald Trump, is clear about his disdain for the claims of the disadvantaged.
 MAGA wants women back in the home bearing babies, Blacks to be happy with the minimum wage, Latinos to forget their ancestry, immigrants to go back to being wretched refuse, queer people to shut up and creep back into the closet.
 That was the 1950’s.